SaoirseODonovan/wad2-assignment2/readme.md

 Describe how you integrated your React app with the API.
 Perhaps link to the React App repo and give an example of an API call from React App:

 In this assignment I worked on trying to integrate the API developed in the labs with my previous assignments movies app.
 To do this I added the API calls that are displayed below.
 I created some new models and seed data as we had done in the labs with 'movies' and 'users'.
 The seed data is loaded and stored in mongodb.
-I also added new paths.
-This was all done to try and get the app to work by calling the new movies-api that was created instead of the tmdb-api that was previously used.
+This was all done to try and get the app to work by calling the new movies-api that was created instead of the fetching from the tmdb-api that was previously used.

 ~~~Javascript
 export const getMovies = () => {